perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 specifically tell Perl 6 otherwise, it's illegal to change an argument by modifying the corresponding parameter within a subroutine.

-All of which means that a the naÃ¯ve translation of `&Fahrenheit_to_Kelvin` to Perl 6 isn't going to work:
+All of which means that a the naïve translation of `&Fahrenheit_to_Kelvin` to Perl 6 isn't going to work:

     # Perl 6 code...